andychiare/nexmo-otp-service/README.md

 # OTP service via Nexmo Dispatch APIs

 This is a Node.js sample project showing how to create an OTP (*One Time Password*) Web service using the [Nexmo Dispatch APIs](https://www.nexmo.com/products/dispatch) as delivery service.
+This project is described by the article [Build a One-Time Password (OTP) Service Using the Dispatch API](https://www.nexmo.com/blog/2019/02/07/build-an-otp-service-dr/).

 ## Setting up the project